philsinatra/IDM232/instructor_materials/IDM232-02-variables.md

 ## Booleans

 ^  A Boolean is a programming type that can either be true or false.
 That's it, one of those two values.
 And true is not the string true or even the number one.
 It's just simply the value true.
 Booleans are very useful in programming because we can use them when performing tests.
-For example, in the topic, we used the in array function to test whether an integer was inside of an array.
+For example, we used the `in_array` function to test whether an integer was inside of an array.
 The result was that the test was a Boolean, true if the integer was present, false if it was not.
 Let's start by creating ourselves a new workspace for this.

 ---